RelativeProgramming/master-thesis/docs/graph_structure.md

 Relations:
 - [x]  `OF_TYPE`: type of the declared variable
 - [x]  `INITIALIZED_WITH`: initial value of the declared variable
+- [x]  `DEPENDS_ON`: all internal and external declarations that are used by the property
+  - [x]  attribute `cardinality` indicates the number of references made

 ## Property Declaration
 → all property declarations inside classes, interfaces or type aliases